 Larry Hufford and Debbie Lee attempt to bridge the "two cultures" chasm.
+Staff photoillustration

-Staff photoillustration has encouraged me to bring to his world not just the materials of my discipline-poetry, novels, and cultural theory-but the methods and ideas, too.
+I used to feel alien in Larry's scientific domain, even though my office is just a fiveminute walk across campus.
+But over the last six years, Larry and I have become comfortable in one another's professional spaces.
+He attends the poetry readings our department sponsors and I go to the natural history exhibits he puts on.
+He has encouraged me to bring to his world not just the materials of my discipline-poetry, novels, and cultural theory-but the methods and ideas, too.
 For both of us, no question or comment is off limits.
 So when I peer into the museum case and say, "Wow, that's one giant seagull!" he doesn't flinch.
 "It's a Diomedea nigripes, an albatross."